Our Journey | Creating a New Life in France

 It started with a trip to see Mary Magdalene...

-When you approach Vezelay from the road below, you are instantly captivated.
+When you approach Vézelay from the road below, you are instantly captivated.
 Set atop a hill in a peaceful, rolling Burgundian countryside just an hour and a half from Paris, the village beacons you to her basilica and you have no choice but to go.
-You make the climb through her medieval streets on foot, allowing yourself the time to take in the architecture, the aromas of dejuner cooking in petite local restaurants, and mingle with other pilgrims who have found themselves drawn to the village for the day.
-For me, I was so enchanted that it washed me in the desire to create a new chapter in my life.
+You make the climb through her medieval streets on foot, allowing yourself the time to take in the architecture, the aromas of dejuner cooking in petite local restaurants, and mingle with other pilgrims walking the Camino and travelers who have found themselves drawn to the village for the day.
+For me, I was so enchanted that I finally decided to make a childhood dream come true and move to France.

-For now, we continue to explore the region and learn all we can about the process of purchasing a home in France.
-We will share our continued story through our Weekly Voilas.
-Be sure to join our email list to learn more about our adventure as the details develop.
+We’ll share our continued journey through our Weekly Voilàs.
+Be sure to subscribe to learn more about our adventure as the details unfold.

 Karen and Tim

-If you would like to share in the details of our journey, add your email to the box below and we'll keep in touch via our Weekly Voilas!
-Think of it as a bit of France in your email each Friday.
+If you would like to share in the details of our journey, add your email to the box below and we'll keep in touch via our Weekly Voilà.
+Think of it as a bit of France in your inbox every Friday.